 We are currently on a journey to a fully integrated ‘Mastery Approach’ to teaching Mathematics, supported by a Growth Mindset approach throughout the school.
 In order to help children at Aston Rowant have the best chances of high attainment in Maths, all school staff work together ensure that every single child has a rich and deep understanding of mathematical concepts.
 In addition, links with real life are drawn out wherever possible in our teaching.
 We aim to make it clear to all pupils that a good understanding of Mathematics will afford them opportunities later in life and give them all an equal chance to participate fully and fruitfully in society as adults.

 In planning Mathematics, all teachers refer to White Rose Maths documents.
 Maths is taught in mixed-age classes and end of year expectations are mapped so they can be taught together whenever possible.
+Teacher have flexibility to adapt the White Rose Long term progression in order to meet the needs of the children at Aston Rowant.
 When planning specific blocks, teachers begin with children’s starting points, identify possible misconceptions and develop ways to tackle them.
 They develop challenges and opportunities for real-life contexts, reasoning and problem-solving.
 Teachers plan to introduce new learning using the Concrete-Pictorial-Abstract approach, scaffolding learning and allowing children to create and draw on useful representations mentally.
 As part of their planning, teachers will also return to skills previously taught, in order to keep them fresh in children’s minds.